excarnateSojourner/wiktionary-dumps/README.md

 To allow one to create lists of terms based on what categories they are in, what labels they have, what templates they use, what parts of speech they are, and / or whether they match a regex.
 For example, say you wanted a list of English nouns used in physics that consisted only of lowercase English letters, excluding any that are not used much anymore. `find_terms` can do this for you.

 #### File inputs
+1. A pages file containing at least those terms in the included categories.
 1. A CSV file describing category memberships as created by `parse_cats`.
+1. A CSV file containing redirect data, as created by `parse_redirects`.

 #### Output
 A list of all the terms that meet the criteria, one per line, in an output file.